-Adult Fear: "See No Evil" is, essentially, the story of a woman dealing with her ex-con ex-husband who keeps breaking into her house and eventually kidnaps her daughter.
+"See No Evil" is, essentially, the story of a woman dealing with her ex-con ex-husband who keeps breaking into her house, and who eventually kidnaps her daughter.

 Dramatically Missing the Point: Lloyd thinks the money he stole with the suit will let him get back together with his ex-wife.
 He never understands that she divorced him and is keeping their daughter away from him because he's an unrepentant criminal.